limbo666/BirdyFences/README.md

 ## Changes in v1.4

-1. Run as administrator (when applicable), Copy path, Find target options available on icon right click menu.
+1. Right click options for "Run as administrator" (when applicable), "Copy path", "Find target" options available on icon right click menu.
 2. Fixed folder icon appearance which was lost in previous version.
 3. Added mechanism to indicate broken links.
-This works on startup and checks also every 5 seconds.
+This works on startup and checks targets also every 5 seconds.
-4. Json format changed to adopt the new functions.
-Added routine to update existing "fences.json" files automaticaly.
+4. Json format changed to support the new functions.
+Added routine to update existing `fences.json` files automatically.
-5. The fences are not covering other windows when clicked.
+5. Fences are not coming in front of other windows when clicked.
-6. Fixed missing delete animation from icons with folder or file target.
+6. Fixed missing "delete animation" for icons targeting folders or files.
+7. Added options form to allow user to enable/disable snap function, select tint level and fences base color.
+Options saved in `options.json` file.
+8. Added backup mechanism triggered manually under options window.
+Backup backups fences and shortcuts
+9. Added option to enable/disable logs for diagnostic purposes

 ## Download
 Get the latest release from [Release pages](https://github.com/limbo666/BirdyFences/releases)